jdwor/mmdt/README.md

   - `mmdt.results` An object resulting from the ‘mmdt’ command.
   - `type` Type of image to be produced.
 Can be “t-statistic” or “significance”.
 Default is “significance”.
+  - `mc.adjust` If type=“significance”, this states which adjustment
+    method to use to determine significance.
   - `mask` A string that gives a .nii or .nii.gz filename for the given subject’s mask.
 Masks will demarcate which voxels will be included, should be coded by TRUE/FALSE or 1/0, and should be the same as the